XavierGeerinck/ugent-algoritmen-1/14_heap_sort.md

 # 1.4.
 Heap Sort
 Heap sort works by using the heap datastructure.
-This sorting algorithm has a performance of $$O(n log n)$$ which makes it really fast.
+This sorting algorithm has a performance of $$O(n log n)$$ which makes it fast.

 ## 1.4.1.
 How
 Heapsort works by first creating the heap datastructure, so let's say we have an array, it will then convert this array into a heap datastructure which is a tree from top to bottom from left to right with our elements.